 I’ve already said it, but I’ll say it again.
 These cupcakes rock.
 There’s nothing better than homemade tiramisu, and homemade tiramisu cupcakes are easy just as awesome.
 Let’s both start our new year out right and enjoy these babies together.
 What do you say? 🙂

-Moist vanilla cupcakes drizzled with an espresso Kahlua mixture, filled with tiramisu filling and topped with a light Kahlua mascarpone buttercream.
+These Tiramisu Cupcakes are amazing!
+They’re like little individual tiramisu cakes!
+Each one is drizzled with an espresso Kahlua mixture, filled with tiramisu filling and topped with a light Kahlua mascarpone buttercream.

 - 6 tbsp salted butter, room temp (I use Challenge Butter)